War in Ukraine one year on: Ricky Boleto's diary for Newsround - CBBC Newsround

 It's all evidence of a war, something I have never seen with my own eyes.

-This war - the biggest in Europe since Word War Two - is now a year old.
+This war - the biggest in Europe since World War Two - is now a year old.
 A year since Russian president Vladimir Putin ordered his armies to invade Ukraine.

 Last year, 13-year-old Viola had to escape her home in the middle of the night after her village was taken over by Russian soldiers.